What is Break/Fix Support – And Why You Need to Ditch it Right Away

 The break/fix support system has been around since the beginning of IT support.
 It has remained the most popular model over the years for a reason: agents find it practical and straightforward.
 However, over the last few years, IT teams from around the world have been questioning its effectiveness and adopting new tools and strategies in order to build a more proactive support system.

 In this article, we will describe the break/fix support model in more detail and see why it is falling out of use.
 Then we will take a look at Managed Service Providers (MSPs) as an alternative option if you are looking to move towards a proactive model.
-Finally, we will see how adopting InvGate Service Desk as your help desk software platform can be your go-to option to support this transition in your organization.
+Finally, we will see how adopting InvGate Service Management as your help desk software platform can be your go-to option to support this transition in your organization.

 Keep reading to find out more!